 Your pup is now prepared to come in for a professional groom.
 An introductory puppy clip will give them a slow introduction to salon grooming, getting used to the noise of the hydro-bath, loud dryers and clippers.
 A puppy clip is a shorter version of a full clip so that they learn there is nothing to be nervous about.

-An Introductory Puppy Clip will include a 2 to 4 hour stay with our groomer Juliette.
-This is to allow plenty of time for Juliette to be able to work at your pup’s pace and to allow them to have rests between processes as often as they require.
+An Introductory Puppy Clip will include a 2 to 4 hour stay with our groomer Madison.
+This is to allow plenty of time for Madison to be able to work at your pup’s pace and to allow them to have rests between processes as often as they require.
 Their stay will include;

 - A warm hydro-wash